Saturday, June 13, 2026

 In the Hon District Court aforesaid

 Mary C Helms who is joined by her husband J S Helms & Elizabeth Roberts who is joined with W J Roberts all of whom reside in Collin County Texas and W B Wilson who resides in the Chickasaw division of the Indian Territory plaintiffs herein complaining of A. M. Wilson who resides in Collin County Texas would represent and show that heretofore towit on the day of 1843 James Wilson and Martha A Little being then citizens of the Tennessee intermarried and afterwards towit on the day of 1845 they emigrated the State of Texas and settled in Collin County in said State and lived together in said County & State as husband and wife until the death of the said Martha A Wilson who died in Collin County Texas intestate on towit the 16th day of August 1873 .
-That during the time the said James Wilson and Martha A Wilson lived together as husband and wife they accumulated acquired considerable property real and person among which was the tract of land and premises herein described Plaintiffs over and charge that was the community property of the said James Wilson and his deceased wife Martha A Wilson
+That during the time the said James Wilson and Martha A Wilson lived together as husband and wife they accumulated and acquired considerable property real and personal among which was the tract of land and premises herein described Plaintiffs over and charge that was the community property of the said James Wilson and his deceased wife Martha A Wilson

 Additional Wilson Family Posts: